What They Do

 Summary, Course of Study

-First semester (Orientation and Core Curriculum): medical terminology, anatomy/physiology, medical law and ethics, communication skills, introduction to patient care, surgical applications and surgical instrumentation.
+First semester (Orientation and Core Curriculum): medical terminology, anatomy/physiology, medical law and ethics, introduction to patient care, surgical applications and surgical instrumentation.

 Second and third semesters (Level I and Level II): surgical instrumentation, surgical techniques, surgical procedures, clinical experience, clinical practicum, surgical techniques lab, and professional growth and development.